myllynen/byteman-automation-tutorial/README.md

 ## Byteman Rule Helpers

-One thing that makes Byteman very powerful is that it supports user-defined rule helpers which allow running custom Java code at any location of application code.
-Here we use this capability to allow us writing the results into a file using JSON notation.
-We also avoid relying on method arguments and move the Byteman script to be part of the built jar file for easier packaging.
+One thing that makes Byteman very powerful is that it supports _user-defined rule helpers_ which allow running custom Java code at any location of application code.
+Here we use this capability to allow us writing the results into a file using the JSON notation.
+In this improved version of the Byteman script we also avoid relying on method arguments.
+Finally, the Byteman script is moved to be part of the built jar file for easier packaging.

 It is recommended to read more about used-defined rule helpers from the Byteman Programmer's Guide: